Klemens von Metternich: Paris and Italy

+From 1815 onward, statesmen in Europe focused on averting the threat of social revolution because Napoleon had been defeated.
+Metternich published reform proposals.
+He envisaged the preservation of the existing social hierarchy and to this end the continuous authority of legitimate sovereigns as well as the rule of law.
+Metternich rose to become the foremost conservative statesman in Europe, his scrutiny lasted until 1848.
+The Habsburg rulers of the Austrian Empire bet that the idea of nationality would avert the doom.

-Metternich was soon back with coalition allies in Paris, once more discussing peace terms.
-After 133 days of negotiations, longer than the turmoil itself, the second Treaty of Paris was concluded on 20 November.
-Metternich, of the opinion that France should not be dismembered, was happy with the result: France lost only a little land along its eastern borders, seven hundred million French francs, and the artworks it had plundered.
-It also accepted an army of occupation numbering 150,000.
+Metternich was back with coalition allies in Paris, once more discussing peace terms.
+After 133 days of negotiations, longer than the Hundred Days turmoil itself, the second Treaty of Paris was concluded on 20 November.
+Metternich was of the opinion, that France should not be dismembered.
+He was therefore happy with the result.
+France lost only a little land along its eastern borders, seven hundred million French francs, and the artworks it had plundered.
+It also accepted an army of occupation, numbering 150,000.
 In the meantime a separate treaty, proposed by Alexander and redrafted by Metternich, had been signed on 26 September.
 This created a new Holy Alliance centered on Russia, Prussia and Austria; it was a document Metternich neither pushed for nor wanted, given its vaguely liberal sentiments.

-Representatives from most of the European states eventually signed, with the exception of the Pope, the United Kingdom, and the Ottoman Empire.
+Representatives from most of the European states eventually signed, with the exception of the Papal States (the Pope), the United Kingdom, and the Ottoman Empire.
 Shortly afterwards, a separate treaty reaffirmed the Quadruple Alliance and established through its sixth article the Congress System of regular diplomatic meetings.
-With Europe at peace, the Austrian flag now flew over 50% more land than when Metternich had become Foreign Minister.
+With Europe at peace, the Austrian flag now flew over 50 percent more land than when Metternich had become Foreign Minister.